Food and Drink

 Here are a few places we have right on our doorstep, starting with award winning wines:

 Accessible on foot or bike from the Camel Trail.
 The vinyard’s unique tours are relaxed and friendly and the location is stunning; sitting on the terrace sipping Camel Valley wine on a summer’s afternoon is magical.
-If a tour’s not for you they also sell wine by the glass or half glass on the terrace throughout the day.
+If a tour’s not for you, they also sell wine by the glass or half glass on the terrace throughout the day.
+Guided Tours take place at 2.30 pm, Monday-Friday between April to September (October/November dates may be added).

 For delicious casual dining, try Nathan Outlaw’s Mariners Pub on the slipway in Rock, just across the estuary from Padstow, where you’ll find fantastic Cornish produce and great service, welcoming and relaxed.
 Since 2014 we’ve had Outlaw’s Fish Kitchen in Port Isaac, that “celebrates small, original and delicious seafood plates, cooked to order and served when ready”.
-For more amazing seafood (on a slightly bigger budget) you could try Restaurant Nathan Outlaw in Port Isaac, which holds 2 Michelin stars for 2017!
+For more amazing seafood (on a slightly bigger budget) you could try Restaurant Nathan Outlaw in Port Isaac.
+2 Michelin stars in 2017 and The Good Food Guide No 1 Restaurant in 2018!

 Paul Ainsworth at No 6

-With Padstow becoming another one of the UK’s most-visited destinations for food lovers, Paul Ainsworth at No. 6 has carved out a niche as a friendly place which makes full use of the wealth of great local ingredients and which aims to be inclusive to all (the a la carte menu is priced competitively, and there’s a children’s menu available for family dining).
+With Padstow becoming another one of the UK’s most-visited destinations for food lovers, Paul Ainsworth at No. 6 (named Best Restaurant at the Food Reader Awards 2016) has carved out a niche as a friendly place which makes full use of the wealth of great local ingredients and which aims to be inclusive to all (the a la carte menu is priced competitively, and there’s a children’s menu available for family dining).
 Paul Ainsworth is famous for his fresh and imaginative dishes, blending fashionable ingredients and techniques with familiar, comforting touches and well-sourced fine foodstuffs.
 If you’re in the mood for Italian, nearby you can try Ainsworth’s Rojano’s in the Square for homely cooking in the heart of Padstow.

 Fifteen Cornwall – Jamie Oliver